kbmajeed/nigeria_covid19/README.md

 ### [5] Acknowledgement
-  We would like to thank the Abdulmajeeds for their support and special thanks to Aishat Adeniyi for the consideration.
+  We would like to thank the Abdulmajeeds for their support and special thanks to Aishat Adeniyi for the time and consideration.
 Appreciation goes to the enitre Uniosun management team for their encouragement.